yangsheng8/FEInterviewTower/README - 副本.md

-# FEInterviewTower - Frontend Interview Preparation Guide
+# FEInterviewTower - Digital Marketing Agency Landing Page

-Welcome to "FEInterviewTower" - an innovative and comprehensive Astro theme designed to help frontend developers prepare for interviews.
+Introducing "FEInterviewTower" - a stunning and versatile Astro theme designed for digital marketing agencies.

-Built with a focus on clean, modern aesthetics and leveraging the power of Astro and Tailwind, FEInterviewTower empowers you to craft a captivating blog that showcases your knowledge and expertise, helping you succeed in frontend interviews.
+Built with clean, modern aesthetics and leveraging the power of Astro and Tailwind, FEInterviewTower empowers you to craft a captivating website that showcases your agency's expertise and fosters trust with potential clients.

 ## Theme Features